djgrant/gatsby-starter-netlify-cms/src/pages/tours/index.md

 Chennek.
 Simien lodge is Africa’s highest lodge and site inside the national park.
 And out side the park their is arguably Ethiopia’s finest lodge, Limalimo Lodge.
 The visitors should have to booked in advance.
 ### The major trekking routes are:-
 ##### 1- Buit Ras to Jinbar Fall
 ##### 2- Sankaber to Chennek
 ##### 3- Hike to Imet Gogo
 ##### 4- Hike to Mt.
 Bwahit
 ##### 5- Hike to Ras Dashen
 ##### 6- Highland to Lowland trek
 ##### 7- Lowland trek to Adi Arkay.

-## Nine Days Itinerary
+## Simien Mountains Tour
+### Duration : 9 Days

 #### Day 1

-### Gondar to Sankaber

-A car will pick you up from Gondar and drive for 2 hours and half to Debark.
+- A car will pick you up from Gondar and drive for 2 hours and half to Debark.
 At Debark you’ll meet trekking leader, scout and Simien Mountains National Park.
 You’ll have an acclimatization hiking route between Debark and Sankaber for 2-3 hours and 7km length.
 You’ll ascend Over 3000 meters above sea level, surrounded by jagged peaks and Gelada Baboons.
 When you arrived at Sankaber, you’ll have delicious dinner and big welcoming at the campsite.

-Route : Debark to Sankaber(3200m)
+-Route : Debark to Sankaber(3200m)

-Length of hike: 2-3 hours, 7km
+-Length of hike: 2-3 hours, 7km

-##### Day 2
+#### Day 2

-### Sankaber to Geech

-After a nourishing breakfast you’ll star to the long ridge.
+- After a nourishing breakfast you’ll star to the long ridge.
 There’s a wonderful vantage point which offers some incredible views over the foothills some 800 meter below.
 The Mountains are know world wide for their biodiversity.
 A long walk trial passes through Gelada Baboons, Klipspringer and Walia Ibex make regular appearances and birds